OldKingAllant/ParcoDeliverable1/README.md

 - On the other hand, checkSymOMP checks the entire matrix
 - Base transpose has wildly varying timings, probably due to the entire state of the system
-- The improved and OMP transpose are stable, they always take 47+-1ms and 37+-1ms.
 - This example is taken from a run performed on my system